Saltyfunnel/hypr/README.md

-## ☕ Saltyfunnels Hyprland Config – Made by a Noob Who’s Slowly Becoming Less of One (Somehow)
+## ☕ Saltyfunnels Hyprland Config – Made by a Noob
 Welcome to my Hyprland rice.
 Before you go any further, let me be painfully honest: